What Are Bankruptcy Exemptions?

 - Unlimited money in qualified retirement accounts

-Contact A Bankruptcy Attorney
+Contact A Bankruptcy Lawyer

 While exemptions can help save many of your prized possessions, they can also be confusing and at times may appear to contradict themselves.
 Engaging a knowledgeable bankruptcy lawyer can help clear up some of the issues, as well as smoothing out the process.
-The bankruptcy attorneys at the Orlando firm of Goodblatt · Leo understand how complex bankruptcy truly is, and will do our best to help guide you through yours.
+The bankruptcy lawyers at the Orlando firm of Goodblatt · Leo understand how complex bankruptcy truly is, and will do our best to help guide you through yours.
 Contact us today to set up an initial appointment.